deepak6446/go-logger/README.md

 2. import "logger" </br>
 var Logger *logger.LoggerStack </br>
+<pre>
 Logger = &logger.LoggerStack{</br>
-<pre>
 	Filename: "./logs/logs.json", 		// file name
 	Async: false,                       // files will be created asynchronous if set to true
 	</t>MaxSizeInBytes: 1000000,            // 1 MB
+}
 </pre>
-}</br>

 logger.Init(Logger)

 3. log using</br>
 logger.Info("Info level log");

 ```
-NOTE: using Async: true only when using large  logging in main thread.
+NOTE: use Async: true only when using large logging in main thread.
 In thread using Async true will cause creation of a new thread for each log.
 ```